Lucid Dreaming

 What Are The Effects of Binaural Beats?

-Irrespective of how the relaxation effect occurs, there is a general consensus on what types of effects you may feel while listening to binaurals.
-I have experienced various phenomena usually associated with mediation:
+Studies have produced a general consensus on what types of effects you may feel while listening to binaural beats.
+I have experienced various phenomena usually associated with relaxation and mediation:

 • Physical and mental relaxation